 You could try to soften these puffs with breastmilk or formula, but many families will still struggle with introducing their child to peanut as early as 4 months of age when using peanut puffs.

 In contrast, Ready, Set, Food! easily dissolves into a bottle of breastmilk or formula, making allergen introduction simple even if your baby is not ready for solid foods.
 Need an all-natural and safe solution for early allergen introduction?
-Skip the peanut puffs and instead, rely on Ready, Set, Food! -- the easy, all-natural, evidence-based way to help prevent food allergies.
+Skip the peanut puffs and instead, rely on Ready, Set, Food! -- the easy, all-natural, evidence-based way to help introduce food allergens.

-Ready, Set, Food! can help you follow the new clinical guidelines on infant food allergy prevention and reduce your baby's risk of developing food allergies by up to 80%.
+Ready, Set, Food! can help you follow the new clinical guidelines on infant food allergen introduction.
 Plus, it's recommended by over 300 pediatricians and allergists.
 Give your baby the best chance at food freedom with Ready, Set, Food!

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.

 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 If your infant has severe eczema, check with your infant’s healthcare provider before feeding foods containing ground peanuts.